OpenHPI (Service Availability)

-OpenHPI is an open-source software system providing an abstracted interface to managing computer hardware, typically for chassis and rack based servers.
+OpenHPI is a software system providing an abstracted interface to manage computer hardware, typically for chassis and rack based servers.
 It is production ready implementation of the Hardware Platform Interface specification from Service Availability Forum, complimenting existing hardware management standards.
 Founded in 2003, OpenHPI is maintained by the OpenHPI Project.
+It is free and open-source software with a BSD license by Intel and IBM corporations.

 OpenHPI provides resource modeling, sensor management, control, watchdog, inventory data associated with resources, abstracted system event log, hardware events/alarms, and a managed hot-swap interface.
-It aims for Service Availability beyond High Availability (HA) expectations.
+It aims for service availability beyond high availability (HA) expectations.

 History

 The OpenHPI project was conceived by Carrier Grade Linux hardware experts, and announced on the Linux kernel mailing list on 19 March 2003, by Andrea Brugger.
 OpenHPI was described as "a universal interface for creating resource system models, such as chassis and rack-based servers, but extendable for other domains such as clustering, virtualization, and simulation".
 It had modular hardware support implemented using a plugin architecture, the top-level OpenHPI implementation being independent of the underlying hardware.
-Supporters include IBM, Intel, Samsung, HPE, and others technical equipment manufacturers.
+Supporters include IBM, Intel, Samsung, HPE, and other technical equipment makers.